dfalbel/doc_query/README.md

 Documentation query app
 =======================

 This is a Shiny for Python application which allows you to ask questions about a set of documents.
+It uses the [chatstream](https://github.com/wch/chatstream/) package to query the OpenAI API.

 First, install some Python packages: